 If you’ve used a settling method in the past with your little one to navigate regressions or teach them how to self-settle, you may want to consider revisiting this to remind your toddler of the expectations at naps and bedtime.

 Toddlers are keen to have more independence at this age and may rebel against their usual routine so try to offer them age-appropriate choices so they feel they have some autonomy, rather than feeling that things are being done to them.

 A simple choice of which pajamas they’d like to wear, which book you read at bedtime or which song you sing together, can make them feel more involved in the bedtime routine.

 While there isn’t a definitive 18 month regression, it is clear that between 18-24 months our toddlers have a lot going on.
 During that time there will be intense periods of development that can result in their sleep or settling taking a hit.

 Sleep regressions can cause a range of different sleep challenges and, as parents, we have to find that balance between adapting to our toddler’s changing sleep needs, whilst also giving them the independence that they crave.

 Rest assured that like all the other regressions you have already navigated, if you remain consistent with your routine and expectations, your toddler’s sleep will get back on track.
 After all, you’re a regression pro now!

 If you’d like further support with your child’s sleep or feeding, you will find everything you need in the Little Ones App.
-You’ll also have access to the Little Ones Village, where our certified sleep consultants can help you to navigate these tricky periods in your little one’s sleep.
+You’ll also have the option to access the Little Ones Village, where our certified sleep consultants are available to help you to navigate these tricky periods in your little one’s sleep.